 Performed usually under a mild oral sedative, the two to four hour procedure is essentially painless, as is the recovery period.

 If FUG was performed, sutures that are placed in the donor area are dissolvable so there is no need to return to the office for removal.
 If FUE was performed, there are no sutures at all.
-The transplanted hairs fall out at around twoweeks, and then start to regrow at four months, where they will continue to grow for a lifetime.
+The transplanted hairs fall out at around two weeks, and then starts to regrow at four months, which from them will continue to grow for a lifetime.

 If you would like to explore the Eyebrow Hair Transplant option via a consultation with us, we invite you to make an appointment.